brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 The above is also the median of the prior suggested by Hamel [-@hamel_method_2015].
 The prior is defined as a log normal distribution with parameters $\mu = ln(5.4/A_{\text{max}})$ and $\sigma = 0.438$.
 Using a maximum age of 90 years, the point estimate and median of the prior for $M$ is 0.057 per year.

-The maximum age was selected based on literature values for the U.S. West Coast examining the longevity of quillback rockfish [@loveetal_2002; @Palssonetal_2009; @YamanakaandLacko_rockfish_2001].
+The maximum age of 95 years was selected based on literature values for the U.S. West Coast examining the longevity of quillback rockfish [@loveetal_2002; @Palssonetal_2009; @YamanakaandLacko_rockfish_2001].
 The oldest aged quillback rockfish among available data used in the assessment was 70 years with two observations off the coast of Washington in 1999.

 ### Maturation and Fecundity

-Maturity-at-length estimates were based on the work of Hannah and Blume [-@HannahandBlume_maturity_2011] which estimated the 50% size-at-maturity of 29.2 cm and slope of -0.8 off the coast of Oregon with maturity asymptoting to 1.0 for larger fish (Figure \ref{fig:maturity}).
-A length at 50% maturity of 29.2 cm is consistent with other studies for quillback rockfish, which range 26-32 cm [@Echeverria_maturity_1987; @Rosenthaletal_maturity_1982].
+Maturity-at-length estimates were based on the work of Hannah and Blume [-@HannahandBlume_maturity_2011] which estimated the 50% size-at-maturity of 29.2 cm off the coast of Oregon with maturity asymptoting to 1.0 for larger fish (Figure \ref{fig:maturity}).
+A length at 50% maturity of 29.2 cm is consistent with other studies for quillback rockfish, which provide a range of 26-32 cm [@Echeverria_maturity_1987; @Rosenthaletal_maturity_1982].

 The fecundity-at-length was based on research by Dick et al. [-@dick_meta-analysis_2017].
 The fecundity relationship for quillback rockfish was estimated equal to 3.93e-07$L$^3.7^ in millions of eggs where $L$ is length in cm.
 Fecundity-at-length is shown in Figure \ref{fig:fecundity}.